 Salute & appreciation to all those who are respecting others in a multi culture society, but some times, at the slightest difference of opinion, I have been asked, “why do you live in USA”? or “America love it or leave it” !.

-There are better options where the public money is spent more wisely, from Northern Europe to Northern America and down under, but some of the pictures below might be the reason that I love this country.
+Other than family reasons, there are better options wherever our tax money is spent, from Europe to Northern America, and down under in New Zealand & Australia, but some of the pictures below may be the reasons that people love this country.

 How Much Do We Spend on Foreign Aid?
 Much Less Than You Might Think.

 Melinda and I published our latest Annual Letter this week.
 It’s a bit of a departure for us.
 Unlike the past 5 letters, this one isn’t about the foundation’s work.
 Instead we decided to take on some of the myths—about poverty, overpopulation, and foreign aid—that are blocking progress for the poor.

 For example, many people think that development aid is a large part of rich countries’ budgets, which would mean a lot can be saved by cutting back on it.
 When pollsters ask Americans what share of the budget goes to aid, the average response is “25 percent.”
 When asked how much the government should spend, people tend to say “10 percent.”

 For the United States, the actual number is less than 1 percent.

 One percent of the U.S. budget is about $30 billion a year.
 Of that, roughly $11 billion is spent on health: vaccines, bed nets, family planning, drugs to keep people with HIV alive, and so on.
 (The other $19 billion goes to things like building schools, roads, and irrigation systems.)